YuliangCai/gmapping_navigation/README.md

 # gmapping_navigation
-#### The code is to implement 2-D navigation based on ROS navigation_stack, kobuki robot, and Asus proxion live RGB-D camera.The code will implement a fake-laser with the depth image data of camera
+#### The code is to implement 2-D navigation based on ROS navigation_stack, kobuki robot, and Asus proxion live RGB-D camera.The code will implement a fake-laser with the depth image data of camera.

 ## Prerequisite
 #### hardware